venatiodecorus/venatiodecorus.github.io/content/posts/2023-10-07-kubernetes.md

 I misunderstood this path variable, and I didn't realize this would be a path within the repository that would be created.
 And of course I didn't have a `/clusters` directory!
 So I gave it a relative path within the directory with my cluster configs.
 This was something like `~/dev/infra/cluster`.
 And so this was created, in my current directory.

 But Flux would not reconcile.
 And I could not figure out why.
 I was going back and forth with my friend, trying to figure out the problem.
 At one point I realized, this path should not have been a relative path.
 So perhaps I will re-run the bootstrap command with an appropriate argument.
-And so, despite many jokes and trolls on IRC and around the internet my distracted brain went to delete directory created by the first bootstrap, with
+And so, despite many jokes and trolls on IRC and around the internet my distracted brain went to delete the directory created by the first bootstrap, with

 `rm -rf ~`